brillout/wildcard-api/docs/readme.template.md

   const [newTodo] = await db.query(
     "INSERT INTO todos VALUES (:text, :authorId);",
     {text, authorId: user.id}
+  );
-  ); */
+  */

   return newTodo;
 };
 ~~~

-Wildcard is new but already used in production at couple of projects,
+Wildcard is new but already used in production at couple of startups,
 every release is assailed against a heavy suit of automated tests,
 its author is responsive, and issues are fixed within 1-2 days.